727+ Consulting IP Artifacts: What That Actually Means

 Certain books define the intellectual foundation of modern strategy consulting.
 The library includes structured briefs of 16 foundational texts:

-• Osterwalder & Pigneur — Business Model Generation (Business Model Canvas methodology)
+- Osterwalder & Pigneur — Business Model Generation, the canonical nine-block Business Model Canvas methodology (Osterwalder & Pigneur, 2010)

-• Kahneman — Thinking, Fast and Slow (decision bias in buyer behavior and pricing)
+- Kahneman — Thinking, Fast and Slow, decision bias in buyer behavior and pricing (Kahneman, 2011)

-• Porter — Competitive Strategy and Competitive Advantage (industry analysis and positioning)
+- Porter — Competitive Strategy and Competitive Advantage, industry analysis and positioning (Porter, 1980)

-• Flyvbjerg — How Big Things Get Done (reference class forecasting and project risk)
+- Flyvbjerg & Gardner — How Big Things Get Done, reference-class forecasting and project risk (Flyvbjerg & Gardner, 2023)

 Each book brief extracts the operationally relevant frameworks, maps them to specific GTM phases, and identifies the conditions under which each model applies.
 These are not book summaries — they are extraction guides that turn 300-page texts into deployable consulting tools.